 Otherwise, there’s no law against putting single-use batteries in the trash.
 But just because something isn’t illegal doesn’t make it all right.

 And dead rechargeable batteries are a different story.

 All batteries work by combining two metals and an electrolyte.
-The lead acid battery in your car and the button battery in your watch have different ingredients, but operate on the same principal.
+The lead-acid battery in your car and the button battery in your watch have different ingredients but operate on the same principle.

 Alkaline batteries contain zinc at the positive pole and manganese dioxide at the negative pole.
 They use one of two strong alkalis, potassium hydroxide or sodium hydroxide, as the electrolyte.

 Before about 1993, alkaline batteries also contained mercury, but manufacturers reformulated the makeup of their batteries to omit it.
 The remaining metals are not considered hazardous.
 Officially, at least, they pose no risks to either human health or the environment.

 Rechargeable batteries still contain mercury.
 They may contain lead, cadmium, and other heavy metals.
 The state of New York has outlawed putting them in the trash.
 Stores that sell them must take them back for proper disposal at no charge.
 They are not required to accept the return of button batteries, but many do.

 Federal regulations define hazardous waste as substances that exhibit one or more of four characteristics: ignitability, corrosivity, reactivity, or toxicity.